synaptics-astra/doc/release_notes/scarthgap_6.12_v2.0.2.rst

 :doc:`../linux/index`

-For other collaterals please refer to the `Synaptics Customer Portal <https://cp.synaptics.com/>`__.
+For other collaterals please refer to the Documentation section for `SL2161x at Synaptics.com <https://www.synaptics.com/products/embedded-processors/sl2610-product-line#Documentation>`__ and the `Synaptics Customer Portal <https://cp.synaptics.com/>`__.

 New Features
 ============